FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

 When you have important discussions with your manager, integrate due dates, dates for status checks, and progress milestones to keep you both on track.
 Stay organized by keeping all notes of meetings that you have with your boss in one notebook.

-Follow up any key discussions with email verification of agreements you make with him.
+Follow up on any key discussions with email verification of agreements you make with him.
 Honor any time-bound commitments, and hold your boss accountable for his end as well.

 If your boss frequently runs late to meetings, offer to prepare an agenda.
 Email her the bullet-points several hours prior to the meeting and remind him how he will be needed in the meeting.
 Use automatic meeting notice reminders in the email system to assist attendees in being timely.